- Share your observations

 Prairie Fame-flower (Phemeranthus rugospermus)

-Prairie Fame-flower (Phemeranthus rugospermus), a State Special Concern plant, is found in open, sandy prairies, barrens and in moss on exposed bedrock outcrops, often where there is little competition from other forbs.
+Prairie Fame-flower (Phemeranthus rugospermus), a Wisconsin Special Concern plant, is found in open, sandy prairies, barrens and in moss on exposed bedrock outcrops, often where there is little competition from other forbs.
 Blooming occurs late June through early August; fruiting occurs early July through early September.
 The optimal identification period for this species is early July through late August.

 - Distinguishing characteristics: The leaves, which are entirely basal and succulent, distinguish this species from other species with pink, 5-parted flowers.